 For each input sequence the server predicts the possibility of

-This score is the score mentioned in the
+This score is the score presented in the

 Even though SecretomeP is trained to predict